 T1s() Get a dictionary of T1s (in seconds) from the specs, keyed by qubit index.
-T2s() Get a dictionary of T2s (in seconds) from the specs, keyed by qubit index. init(qubits_specs, edges_specs) rtype None f1QRB_std_errs() Get a dictionary of the standard errors of single-qubit randomized benchmarking fidelities (for individual gate operation, normalized to unity) from the specs, keyed by qubit index. f1QRBs() Get a dictionary of single-qubit randomized benchmarking fidelities (for individual gate operation, normalized to unity) from the specs, keyed by qubit index. f1Q_simultaneous_RB_std_errs() Get a dictionary of the standard errors of single-qubit randomized benchmarking fidelities (for simultane- ous gate operation across the chip, normalized to unity) from the specs, keyed by qubit index. f1Q_simultaneous_RBs() Get a dictionary of single-qubit randomized benchmarking fidelities (for simultaneous gate operation across the chip, normalized to unity) from the specs, keyed by qubit index. fActiveResets() Get a dictionary of single-qubit active reset fidelities (normalized to unity) from the specs, keyed by qubit index. fBellStates() Get a dictionary of two-qubit Bell state fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). fCPHASEs() Get a dictionary of CPHASE fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). fCZ_std_errs() Get a dictionary of the standard errors of the CZ fi- delities from the specs, keyed by targets (qubit-qubit pairs). fCZs() Get a dictionary of CZ fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). fISWAP_std_errs() Get a dictionary of the standard errors of the ISWAP fidelities from the specs, keyed by targets (qubit-qubit pairs).
-Continued on next page
+T2s() Get a dictionary of T2s (in seconds) from the specs, keyed by qubit index. init(qubits_specs, edges_specs) Initialize self. f1QRB_std_errs() Get a dictionary of the standard errors of single-qubit randomized benchmarking fidelities (for individual gate operation, normalized to unity) from the specs, keyed by qubit index. f1QRBs() Get a dictionary of single-qubit randomized bench- marking fidelities (for individual gate operation, nor- malized to unity) from the specs, keyed by qubit in- dex. f1Q_simultaneous_RB_std_errs() Get a dictionary of the standard errors of single-qubit randomized benchmarking fidelities (for simultane- ous gate operation across the chip, normalized to unity) from the specs, keyed by qubit index. f1Q_simultaneous_RBs() Get a dictionary of single-qubit randomized benchmarking fidelities (for simultaneous gate operation across the chip, normalized to unity) from the specs, keyed by qubit index. fActiveResets() Get a dictionary of single-qubit active reset fidelities (normalized to unity) from the specs, keyed by qubit index. fBellStates() Get a dictionary of two-qubit Bell state fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). fCPHASEs() Get a dictionary of CPHASE fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). fCZ_std_errs() Get a dictionary of the standard errors of the CZ fi- delities from the specs, keyed by targets (qubit-qubit pairs). fCZs() Get a dictionary of CZ fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). fISWAP_std_errs() Get a dictionary of the standard errors of the ISWAP fidelities from the specs, keyed by targets (qubit-qubit pairs). fISWAPs() Get a dictionary of ISWAP fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). fROs() Get a dictionary of single-qubit readout fidelities (normalized to unity) from the specs, keyed by qubit index. continues on next page fXY_std_errs() Get a dictionary of the standard errors of the XY fi- delities from the specs, keyed by targets (qubit-qubit pairs). fXYs() Get a dictionary of XY(pi) fidelities (normalized to unity) from the specs, keyed by targets (qubit-qubit pairs). from_dict(d) Re-create the Specs from a dictionary representation. to_dict() Create a JSON-serializable representation of the de- vice Specs.

-1.21.
-Devices 173
+1.28.
+Devices 225